oracc/nisaba/docs/development.md

 ## Publishing the extension in VS Code Marketplace

-The publisher ID we are using is "UCLResearchSoftwareDevelopmentGroup", and it's linked to RSDG's notifications email account.
+The publisher ID we are using is "UCLResearchSoftwareDevelopmentGroup", and it's linked to RSDG's notifications email account (`rsd-notifications`).
 You can see login details for it in RSDG's shared passwords list in LastPass.

 Then, update Nisaba's version number in `package.json` for the new release.